I believe the kitchen is the heart of the home. I am so excited to share the open kitchen in our Waco Fixer Upper Home.

 Baking Must Haves

-I made sure that everything you would need to bake morning muffins, birthday cupcakes, really anything was in our kitchen.
+I made sure that everything our guests would need to bake morning muffins, birthday cupcakes, etc., was in our kitchen.
 The first items I stocked were glass bowls, muffin tins, measuring cups, and spoons.
 When you come and stay at our Waco AirBnB, I want it to feel just like home!

 I also made sure that there were enough platters for serving.
 Don’t laugh but I actually have seven serving pieces for our Waco kitchen.
 When you entertain, serving pieces are a must!